tairesu/obd-solutions/README.md

 # obd-solutions

-OBD Solutions will retrieve information about OBD II codes
+OBC Solutions will retrieve information about OBC II codes